Hello!

 Intending to go into advocacy work, I discovered during grad school that my tech skills were useful and greatly needed in NGOs, non-profits, and other "not tech" companies.
 I joined CSIS' in-house design team in 2016 and have been working on a variety of topics and issues that I care about ever since, using my skills to help research experts share their work with a wider audience in engaging and creative ways.

-When I'm not working, I enjoy playing boardgames with my husband, cuddling on the couch with my dog, putting my education to use in trivia competitions, slowly putting together puzzles, writing, and participating in DC coding community events.
+When I'm not working, I enjoy playing boardgames with my husband, cuddling on the couch with my dog, putting my education to use in trivia competitions, slowly putting together puzzles, cross stitching, and participating in D.C. coding community events.

 The site's logo was created by Tucker Harris.